locka99/cpp-to-rust-book/c_and_cpp_background/index.md

 ### International Standards

-C later became an ANSI & international standard, C89.
+C later became an ANSI standard, C89.
 A further standard followed with C99 and C is still under review and development.

 Some functionality that was introduced in C++ has also found its way back into C standards.
 For example, single-line comments and variable declaration rules in blocks.

 ## History of C++

 C++ first appeared in 1983 as C with classes.
 It was invented by Bjarne Stroustrop as a way to imbue C with Simula-like features.
 Simula was a language that allowed concepts such as objects, classes and inheritance to be expressed in code and as its name suggests was created for running simulations.
-It was considered too slow for systems use.
+It was considered too slow for systems use and so something that shared C's speed was obviously desirable.

-C++ added these concepts as extensions to the C language and used a precompiler called cfront to transform the C++ extensions into C code that could then be compiled into machine code.
+C++ added these concepts as extensions to the C language and used a precompiler called `cfront` to transform the C++ extensions into C code that could then be compiled into machine code.
 So a C++ program could have the high level object oriented concepts but without the overhead that came with Simula.

 C++ became popular in its own right and outgrew the limitations of cfront preprocessor to become supported by compilers in its own right.
 Thus toolchains such as Microsoft Visual C++, GCC, Clang etc. support both languages.
 Some toolchains have also been given to favouring C++ over C, for example Microsoft's compiler has been very slow to implement C99.